chefsplate/groove-to-helpscout-migration-tool/README.md

 ### Within HelpScout

 Create all of your agent (team, user & mailbox) accounts in HelpScout first.
-Our tool will need to map the Groove agent email addresses with HelpScout user emails and Groove mailboxes to HelpScout mailboxes (manual input may be required).
+Our tool will need to map the Groove agent email addresses with HelpScout user emails and Groove mailboxes to HelpScout mailboxes (this step is manual).

 ### CLI Usage